leif-mw/leif-mw/README.md

 ---
 Contact me at leif.martens-wallace@mail.mcgill.ca for any inquiries.

-💭 My main interests are:
+💭 Main interests:
 ---
 - Game development
 - The philosophical implications of AI and ML applications in software
 - Formal systems and their history

-🌱 I'm currently learning:
+🌱 Currently learning:
 ---
 - Machine learning with JAX
 - Deep learning with PyTorch
 - Logic programming with OCaml
 - Computer graphics in OpenGL

-📚 My current courses are:
+📚 Current courses:
 ---
 - COMP 557 Fundamentals of Computer Graphics
 - COMP 330 Theory of Computation